mars/create-react-app-buildpack/README.md

 heroku config:set REACT_APP_HELLO='I love sushi!'
 ```

-♻️ The app must be re-deployed for this change to take effect, because the normal app restart does not rebuild the React app with the new values.
+♻️ The app must be re-deployed for this change to take effect, because the automatic restart after a config var change does not rebuild the JavaScript bundle.

 ```bash
 git commit --allow-empty -m "Set REACT_APP_HELLO config var"